Teen Titans: The Judas Contract: Plot

-Five years ago, the original Teen Titans—Dick Grayson as Robin, Speedy, Kid Flash, Beast Boy, and Bumblebee—rescue Princess Starfire of planet Tamaran from her captors sent by her evil older sister Blackfire who had staged a coup and forcibly taken the throne.
-As she is no longer able to return to her world, the Titans offer her a home on Earth as one of them, Dick, fell in love with Starfire at first sight and more when she kissed him in order to learn English.
+Five years ago, the original Teen Titans—Dick Grayson as Robin, Speedy, Kid Flash, Beast Boy, and Bumblebee—rescue Starfire from captors sent by her evil older sister Blackfire.
+As she is no longer able to return to her home planet of Tamaran, the Titans offer her a home on Earth as one of them.
+Dick falls in love with Starfire at first sight, which intensifies when she kisses him to learn English.

-In the present, Dick Grayson - now known as Nightwing - rejoins the Teen Titans to track down a terrorist cult led by Brother Blood, who plans on capturing the team to absorb each of their unique abilities with a machine that he has tested on Jericho; the latter is later shot in the head by Brother Blood's lover and assistant, Mother Mayhem.
-To speed up the progress with his development, Brother Blood hires the mercenary Deathstroke to deliver the Titans to him; Deathstroke, who survived his apparent death a few years ago, still seeks revenge on Damian Wayne - the new Robin - for replacing him as Ra's al Ghul's heir before betraying the League of Assassins.
+In the present, Dick Grayson - now known as Nightwing - rejoins the Teen Titans to track down a terrorist cult led by Brother Blood, who plans on capturing the team to absorb each of their unique abilities with a machine that he has tested on Jericho; the latter is later shot in the head by Blood's lover and assistant, Mother Mayhem.
+To speed up the progress with his development, Blood hires the mercenary Deathstroke to deliver the Titans to him; Deathstroke, who survived his apparent death a few years ago, still seeks revenge on Damian Wayne - the new Robin - for replacing him as Ra's al Ghul's heir before betraying the League of Assassins.
 Deathstroke monitors the Titans through his double agent Terra, who joined the team a year prior and whom he rescued after her parents turned their whole village against her and tortured her.
 When Damian grows suspicious of Terra's behavior and starts tracking her, he is confronted by Deathstroke; they fight until Terra subdues and captures Damian, thus revealing her affiliation to Deathstroke.

 Terra initially acts cold and distant towards the other Titans despite their welcoming attitude, but eventually warms up to them.
-During the night celebrating her one-year anniversary with the Titans, she shares a tender moment with Beast Boy and kisses him; they gradually form a relationship together.
-While attending a convention to do a podcast with filmmaker Kevin Smith, Beast Boy is captured by Deathstroke; Blue Beetle is snatched from the soup kitchen where he works; and Starfire is kidnapped at the apartment she shares with Nightwing.
+During the night celebrating her one-year anniversary with the Titans, she shares a tender moment with Beast Boy and kisses him; they gradually enter into a relationship.
+While attending a convention to do a podcast with Kevin Smith, Beast Boy is captured by Deathstroke; Blue Beetle is snatched from the soup kitchen where he works; and Starfire is kidnapped at the apartment she shares with Nightwing.
 Meanwhile, Terra captures Raven at the Titan's headquarters.
 Nightwing soon learns about the conspiracy before Deathstroke ambushes him.
 Outmatched, he manages to escape by faking his own death.